intershop/intershop-pwa/docs/guides/getting-started.md

 ## Progressive Web App (PWA)

 To run the project as a Progressive Web App with an enabled [Service Worker](https://angular.io/guide/service-worker-getting-started), use `npm run start` to build and serve the application.
-After that open _http://localhost:4200_ in your browser and test it or run a PWA Audit.
+After that open _http://localhost:4200_ in your browser and test it or run a PWA audit.
 Currently only _localhost_ or _127.0.0.1_ will work with the service worker since it requires _https_ communication on any other domain.

 ## Running Tests